 - Honey -- is typically used in yeasted bread recipes to help activate the yeast.
 There is no yeast in this recipe, so we add honey to recreate the flavor of a yeasted bread

 - Beer -- what this bread is all about. 😉 Use your favorite beer in this recipe or go for a can of pilsner or lager beer.

 Order your groceries through Thrive Market and receive a $22 gift!

 What beer is best for beer bread?

 What type of beer you use for your bread all depends on how bitter, or beer tasting, you want your bread.
 For example, if you want a hoppy flavored bread, use an IPA.
-If you want a more mellow, almost sweeter bread, use a light lager.
+If you want a more mellow, almost sweeter bread, use a light lager or pale ale.
 If you want bread with a mild yeasty or bitter flavor use a brown or amber ale in your bread.

 What is beer bread good with?

 Beer bread is good with a lot of things!
-I like it for breakfast or lunch, spread with butter or raspberry jam, but it's also delicious alongside beef stew, chili, or a hearty soup.
-You can also serve it with a cheese plate, a cheese dip, or cheesy soup.
+I like it for breakfast or lunch, spread with butter or raspberry or apricot jam.
+It's also delicious alongside beef stew, chili, or a hearty soup, however.
+You can impress at a dinner party by serving it with a cheese plate, a cheese dip, or cheesy soup, too.
 Delicious!

 Is there alcohol in beer bread?

 No, there is no alcohol in a loaf of baked beer bread.
-All of the alcohol burns off as the bread bakes, leaving no alcohol remaining.
+All of the alcohol burns off as the bread bakes, leaving no alcohol remaining in the baked loaf.